Luigi Di Biagio: Managerial career

 On 5 February 2018, Di Biagio was confirmed to be the caretaker manager of the senior Italy team for their two friendlies on 23 and 27 March 2018 against Argentina and England respectively.
 On 17 March 2018, Di Biagio called up veteran goalkeeper Gianluigi Buffon for the two friendlies, despite his initial decision to retire.
 Di Biagio's first match as Italy coach ended in a 2–0 defeat to Argentina.
 His second, and final match as caretaker manager, ended in a 1–1 draw to England.
 On 15 May, it was announced Di Biagio would return to the under-21 side, after the appointment of Roberto Mancini.

 Following the Italy U-21 side's first-round elimination in the 2019 UEFA European Under-21 Championship, held on home soil, Di Biagio announced his resignation as the under-21 side's manager on 25 June 2019.

 On 10 February 2020, he was officially nominated as the new coach of Serie A team S.P.A.L. following the sacking of Leonardo Semplici.
 With fifteen matches still to be played, the club were at the bottom of Serie A at the time of his nomination.
 On 2 August 2020, his contract was terminated by mutual consent.

+Following a three-year hiatus, Di Biagio returned to coaching on 2 August 2023, when he was appointed as the new manager of Albanian club Dinamo City.
+However, on 23 October of the same year, he resigned from his position, with the club sitting in second-last place in the league at the time of his departure.

+On 31 August 2024, he was named the manager of the Saudi Arabia national under-23 football team.

+Outside of football

+Since retiring from professional football, Di Biagio has also briefly worked as a football pundit and commentator on Sky Sport in 2010.

+In the early 2020s, he also worked for DAZN.